 Material Board & Selection

-Habitat 67, just like other brutalist architecture examples, is a cool mix of pre-cast, reinforced concrete modules, painted in a kinda greyish-beige colour.
-They used concrete as the main material to keep the energy and heat in, thanks to its thermal mass.
+Habitat 67, just like other brutalist architecture examples, is a cool mix of pre-cast, reinforced concrete modules, painted in a kinda grayish-beige color They used concrete as the main material to keep the energy and heat in, thanks to its thermal mass.

-Besides concrete, you can also observe the following secondary materials within Habitat 67’s structure:
+Besides concrete, you can also observe the following secondary materials:

 - Primary material: Precast, modular and reinforced concrete with a raw, textured finish